-Wrong!
+Wrong.
 The damage from smoking is caused by inhaling smoke from burning tobacco leaves.
 The smoke contains tiny particles and hundreds of chemicals that are created when the leaves burn.
-Whether those leaves come from factory-made cigarettes or loose-leaf tobacco or any other form of dried plant, doesn't matter.
-If you thought smoking rollies was healthier for you because they haven't been "processed", consider that myth busted!
+Whether those leaves come from factory-made cigarettes or loose-leaf tobacco, doesn't matter.
+If you thought smoking rollies was healthier for you because they haven't been "processed", consider that myth busted.

 Some people think that because they’re using rollies, they’re smoking less.
 But often people who use roll-your-own cigarettes tend to take longer puffs and inhale more smoke per cigarette.
 So, using roll-your-own tobacco might not mean you are smoking less.